godotengine/godot-docs/classes/class_arvrcontroller.rst

 - **button_pressed** **(** :ref:`int<class_int>` button **)**

-When a button on this controller is pressed, this signal is given.
+Emitted when a button on this controller is pressed.

 .. _class_ARVRController_button_release:

 - **button_release** **(** :ref:`int<class_int>` button **)**

-When a button on this controller is released, this signal is given.
+Emitted when a button on this controller is released.

 Member Variables